alphaleadership/feed/source/_posts/peoplesenergy/peoplesenergy#2020-12-16.md

 **Nombre de comptes affectés** : 358 822

 ## Description
 In December 2020, the UK power company People's Energy suffered a data breach.
 The breach exposed almost 7GB of files containing 359k unique email addresses along with names, phones numbers, physical addresses and dates of birth.
-The incident also included People's Energy staff email addresses and bcrypt password hashes \(no customer passwords were exposed\).
+The incident also included People's Energy staff email addresses and bcrypt password hashes no customer passwords were exposed.

 ## Données exposées
 - Dates of birth